 What help can you get if you can’t pay your important bills and debts?

-If you don’t think you can pay everything, this article looks at:
+If you don’t think you can manage to pay everything, this article looks at your options for priority and nonpriority debts.
+And how to get help, with debts and with benefits.

 Get a budget & know what is top priority